Quba Khanate: Qeytag origins

+Another theory suggests that they were from the Qeytaq tribe, which was divided into two branches the Majales and the Yengikend.
+The khans of Quba were descended from Hosein Khan of the Majales branch, who was given the governorship of Saleyan and Quba by Shah Soleiman in the second half of the 1680s.

 The khanate achieved its greatest prominence under Fath-Ali Khan, whose governorship lasted from 1758 to 1789.
-He seized Derbent, and divided Shirvan with Hosein Khan of Shaki.
+He seized Derbent and divided Shirvan with Hosein Khan of Shaki.

 After Fath Ali Khan's death, the khanate's influence declined.
-As a result of Mohammad Khan Qajar's conquests and the devastation it had brought, the Alliance of Northern khanates disintegrated.
-The khanate was conquered by Russia in 1806, and was fully incorporated into newly created Shamakha Governorate by 1846.
+As a result of Mohammad Khan Qajar's conquests and the devastation they brought, the Alliance of Northern khanates disintegrated.
+The khanate was conquered by Russia in 1806 and was fully incorporated into the newly created Shamakha Governorate by 1846.

 Population

-The Quba Khanate was mainly populated by Tatars (later known as Azerbaijanis) and Tats.
-It was also populated by Armenians, Lezgins and Mountain Jews.
+The Quba Khanate was mainly populated by Tatars (later known as Azerbaijanis) and Lezgins.
+It was also populated by Armenians, Tats and Mountain Jews.

 List of khans

 The khans of the Quba khanate were the following: